Novo Leski: Economy and transportation

 Agriculture and livestock breeding are the main sources of income in the village.
 Its situation on an international road is favourable for roadside businesses like stores and cafes.

+There is a paper packaging facrory, owned by German investors.

 Novo Leski is connected by secondary road № 19 with Gotse Delchev, Razlog and Sofia as well with the Greek towns Drama and Kavala and busses to Sofia and Blagoevgrad during all the day.

 There are no educational institutions in the village.
 An elementary school named "Hristo Botev" was closed in 2009 year.